UCI-GREGoR/wgs-validation/README.md

 After the completion of a run, there will be control validation reports, in html format, at `results/reports`.
 One report will exist per configured comparison, in `config/manifest_comparisons.tsv` column `report`.
-The contents of the report are not yet determined.
+The contents of the report are:

+- tabular summaries of requested `region-definitions` from the configuration
+- plots of requested `region-definitions` from the configuration
+- summary information about the R execution environment used to create the report

+Other information will be included in future versions.

 ### Step 6: Commit changes